 Community tutorials are stored in Markdown files under the

-contributed, reviewed, and maintained by the community.
+These documents are contributed, reviewed, and maintained by the community.

 Submit a Pull Request to the community sample directory under the Knative

 component folder that aligns with your document.
 For example, Knative Serving